labintsev/ladd-and-weights/paper_en.md

 - GPU RTX3090 RAM 24 GB.
 - Ubuntu 24.04, python 3.9, ultralitics 8.2.28.

+GPU inference does not include any optimization, used auto batch size.
+Delay include inference and postprocessing, preprocessing time is ignored.

 Results are in the tables 1 - 3.

 Yolo 8n Precision / Recall, %